 Osteopaths can work with you and your baby/child to achieve the best treatment results, which may include the parent holding the child while lying down or sitting up, the child being held by the Osteopath or positioning the child/baby in a comfortable position on the treatment table.

-Some of the techniques Osteopaths uses are gentle soft tissue massage, myofascial technique, muscle energy technique and cranio-sacral therapy.
+Some of the techniques Osteopaths use are gentle soft tissue massage, myofascial technique, muscle energy technique, and Cranio-sacral therapy.
 These treatments are designed to be gentle and calming, sometimes babies will even fall asleep during the course of the treatment.
-A typical treatment times will take 30 minutes.

 Need to know how best to prepare for seeing an Osteopath with your child?
 Take a look below for some handy tips.